WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.2.5 =
+* Added more hooks to remove UI elements for moderated members.
+* Fixed logic bug that was returning too early in UI hiding if "private network" wasn't checked.
+* Fixed missing message for new users due to changes in BuddyPress registration URLs.
+* Added support for BuddyPress Like and BuddyPress Send Invites plugins.
+* Added transient clearing for pending member count upon user deletion.
+* Known issue: UI elements returning in ajax-refreshed tabs

 = 4.2.4 =
 * Remove filter on total user count added in 4.2.3.